|

 The beautiful Kili Gopuram with the Dwajasthamba in front |

-Sukabrahma Maharishi ( a sage with a parrot's head) had been meditating here, asking for the darshan of Sri Rama.
-Rama, pleased with his penance, came here on his return from Srilanka after killing Ravana, and spent one day with him on his request.
+Sukabrahma Maharishi ( Sage with a parrot's head) had been meditating here, asking for the darshan of Sri Rama.
+Rama, pleased with his penance, came here during his return from Srilankaand spent one day with the Rishi on his request.
 Since Rama was returning after the war, he does not have any weapons with him.
-He is flanked by Lakshmana,( with bow to protect his brother and sister in law) and Sita while Hanuman is seen in front of Rama in a totally unusual posture with manuscript in hand reading out the "Brahma Sutra" and Rama is seen with eyes closed, hand held in chin mutra on the heart listening to Hanuman.
-The second gopuram is called Kili Gopuram in honour of Sukabrahma Maharishi (Kili means Parrot in tamil) who stands as a hill next to the temple.
-This hill is called Dheergachala (long hill) and looks like the head of a parrot from an angle.
-According to Badri Bhattar, the archaka at the temple, Sri Padham of Lord Rama along with Sanku Chakram ( Conch and Discus) are found on the top of the hill, bearing testimony to the fact that Lord Rama had given darshan to Sukabrahma Maharishi.
+He is flanked by Lakshmana,( with bow to protect his brother and sister in law) and Sita while Hanuman is seen in front of Rama in a totally unusual posture with manuscript in hand, reading out the "Brahma Sutra" .
+Rama is seen with eyes closed, hand held in chin mutra on the heart listening to Hanuman.

 |